Cashew Soup with Mushrooms

 This post may contain affiliate links.
 Please read our disclosure policy.

-This cashew soup is so rich and creamy that it tastes like it’s loaded with heavy cream – BUT it’s surprisingly 100% dairy-free!
+This cashew soup is so rich and creamy that it tastes like it’s loaded with heavy cream, but it’s surprisingly 100% dairy-free.
 Earthy, umami-rich mushrooms meld with the creamy base made from blended cashews, sautéed onions, aromatic thyme, and savory garlic.

 Toppings